top of page

 How I work

-As a therapist, I listen to you and work together to make sense of your thoughts, feelings and experiences.
-The process of working through feelings with a professional can create deeper self-awareness and connection with others.
-Through exploration, we can identify relationship and behavioural patterns and unpick things that are holding you back.
-Through reflection, we can bring about new perspectives and new ways of being.
-This can lead to a more balanced and whole sense of self.
+As a therapist, I listen carefully and work alongside to make sense of your thoughts, feelings and experiences.
+Working through feelings with a professional can create deeper self-awareness and connection with others.
+Through exploration, we can begin to identify relational and behavioural patterns and unpick things that may be holding you back.
+Through reflection, we can bring about new perspectives and new ways of being can emerge.
+This can lead to a more balanced and integrated sense of self.

 Therapy is sometimes challenging.
-It can bring up difficult feelings, touch on parts of ourselves that we are uncomfortable with or even unaware of.
-However, it can also be a powerful way of understanding ourselves better and an opportunity for emotional growth and healing.
+It can bring up difficult feelings, touch on parts of ourselves we may feel uncomfortable with or even unaware of.
+However, it can also be a powerful way of understanding ourselves better, an opportunity for emotional growth and for finding ways forward.

-Key to this is the relationship that we build together in the sessions - one that is authentic, compassionate and accepting.
-Within a safe and supportive space, we can explore your personal story.
+Key to this is the relationship that we build together in the sessions.
+Within a safe and supportive space, we can explore your experience and personal story.